onlinecity/gatewayapi-docs/docs/rest.rst

     Please note that the price for the keyword will be deducted from your GatewayAPI Credit immediately upon adding the keyword.

-    In addition once a month you will receive an invoice for all the keywords you use.

     When adding a new keyword you are charged the full price, regardless how many days are left in the month until next invoice period.